-Rotavirus is the most common viral cause of gastroenteritis among children.
+Rotavirus is the most common cause of viral gastroenteritis among children.
 Norovirus is the leading cause of viral gastroenteritis outbreaks.
-Other viruses that cause stomach flu include adenovirus, calicivirus and astrovirus.
+Other viruses that cause the stomach flu include adenovirus, calicivirus and astrovirus.
 Most cases of viral gastroenteritis clear on their own within 2 to 4 days, but dehydration may require medical treatment.

 Central Nervous System Infections

 Viruses cause a wide array of skin infections.
-Herpes simplex viruses, or HSV, cause some of the most common skin infections.
-HSV type 1 tends to cause fever blisters or vesicles in the mouth and on the lips.
+Herpes simplex viruses (HSV) cause some of the most common skin infections.
+HSV type 1 tends to cause vesicles in the mouth and on the lips, commonly known as cold sores or fever blisters.
 HSV type-2 tends to cause genital herpes.
 According to the Cleveland Clinic, 85 percent of the population has blood test evidence of exposure to HSV-1, even if they never had symptoms.
-The varicella virus causes chickenpox.
-This infection results in itchy vesicles on the skin that eventually scab over.
+The varicella virus causes chickenpox, an illness characterized by itchy fluid-filled bumps on the skin that eventually rupture and scab over.
 The varicella virus also causes shingles, which is a reactivation of the virus years after the initial bout of chickenpox.